 The Razer Synapse 3 software offers good customization options to Windows users.
 You can modify the keybindings of each button, which is saved inside the onboard memory of the mouse, meaning you won't lose your favorite settings if you use your mouse with another computer.
 You can also create profiles inside the app and then assign a profile switching button for you to cycle through them.

 The Razer Atheris is a versatile mouse.
 It's one of the smallest mice we've reviewed, which is great for travel, but its performance is also great, making it a good option if you want to play a few games with it as well.
 It's almost only suitable for fingertip grip, but its wireless latency is pretty decent.
+See our recommendations for the best cheap gaming mice, the best ergonomic mice, and the best mice for MMOs.

 The Razer Atheris and the Logitech G305 are both very good mice.
 They each have two additional side buttons and are fairly small and good for travel, though the Razer is a little smaller.
 However, the Logitech feels better built and is more suitable if you prefer to use the palm grip with your mouse.
 The Logitech also only uses one AA battery, while the Razer uses two.
 On the upside, the Razer can be used with its USB receiver, or Bluetooth as well, which is a nice addition.